JJ/granada-off/text/fruits_and_vegetables.md

-#Granada, the orchard
+# Granada, the orchard

 One of the things that will draw your attention in Granada is the profusion of green matter in the streets.
-There are not only big boulevards or avenues lined with trees, you can also see them in the Albayzín from above in Google maps and also in smallish, single-lane, streets.
-They grow on the gardens of the cármenes and by the swimming pools of the condos.
+There are not only big boulevards or avenues lined with trees, you can also see them in the Albayzín if you watch it from above using Google maps and also in smallish, single-lane, streets.
+They grow on the gardens of the cármenes and by the swimming pools of the suburbial condos.
 They are, simply put, everywhere.

-But not only they are an ornament or help us breathe.
-They also bear many kind of fruits, drawing the attention of the person taking the promenade, by color or by abundance.
-One of them is the orange.
-When the time is appropriate, which is usually in fall and winter, you will start to see trees in the streets chock-full with orange-colored balls, and in a few weeks, smashed fruits in the sidewalk and boys throwing them at each other, like sweet and sour rocks.
+But they are not only an ornament or are there help us breathe, which in fact they do.
+They also bear many kind of fruits, drawing the attention of the person taking the promenade, by color or by abundance, mainly during the time that happens, spring or autumn, when otherwise plain trees all of a sudden appear to be something else, a promise of abundance with their branches laden with golden orbs, right there for you to watch, maybe pick up.

+And there are all kinds of them.
+One of fruits you will notice right away is the orange.
+When the time is appropriate, which is usually in fall and winter, you will start to see trees in the streets chock-full with orange-colored tennis-sized balls, and in a few weeks, smashed fruits in the sidewalk and boys throwing them at each other, like sweet and sour rocks.